nstielau/limelight_wordpress_plugin/readme.txt

 == Frequently Asked Questions ==

-= Where can I find my 'organization ID' =
+= Where can I find my 'organization ID'? =

 Log in to your Limelight Networks account, go to 'Settings', and select the 'Developer Tools' tab.
 Your will see your 32 character organization ID.
 It will look something like "1f09ae2dd5a7410a932c154e97b5593f".